 The Municipality has adopted its Integrated Waste Management Plan on 12 December 2012 with (CR No. 918-12/2012).
 The IWMP take stock of the situational analysis and identifies objectives, strategies and action plans to intervene decisively in managing Integrated Waste Management Plan.
-DEDEA is currently assisting the municipalty in reviewing IWMP
+IWMP is currently under review process.
+Public consultations have been conducted to solicit community and stakeholder inputs.

 The IWMP is developed in line with Government Policy as set out in the National Waste Management Strategy and the National Environment Management: Waste Act, 59 of 2008 (hereafter, Waste Act).
-The IWMP's should provide the Local Municipalities with an instrument with which to manage waste and prevent pollution, with particular emphasis on sorting, separation, reduction, recycling, re-use, as well as the cradle-to-grave approach, thereby achieving high levels of sustainability with waste management.
+The IWMP"s should provide the Local Municipalities with an instrument with which to manage waste and prevent pollution, with particular emphasis on sorting, separation, reduction, recycling, re-use, as well as the cradle-to-grave approach, thereby achieving high levels of sustainability with waste management.